YomenT/linux-desktop-monitor/README.md

 # Linux Desktop Monitor

-A tool to monitor and manage your Linux desktop from your Ubuntu Touch device via SSH.
+A tool to monitor and manage your Linux desktop from your Ubuntu Touch device via a lightweight HTTP server.

 ## Features

-- 🔌 SSH connection to your Linux desktop
+- 🔌 Connect to your Linux desktop via HTTP (no SSH required!)
 - 📊 Real-time system metrics:
   - Hostname
   - Uptime
   - CPU usage
   - RAM usage
   - Temperature (if available)
+- 📁 File browser to explore your desktop files
+- ⬇️ Download files from desktop to your Ubuntu Touch device
+- ⬆️ Upload files from Ubuntu Touch to your desktop
+- ⚠️ Remote shutdown capability
+- 🔒 Optional authentication token for security
 - 🔄 Refresh metrics on demand
 - 💾 Saves connection settings